jdereg/json-io/user-guide.md

 #### WriteOptions isoDateFormat()
 * Changes the date-time format to the ISO date format: "yyyy-MM-dd".
 Returns`WriteOptions`for chained access.
 #### WriteOptions isoDateTimeFormat()
-* Changes the date-time format to the ISO date-time format: "yyyy-MM-dd'T'HH:mm:ss" (default).
+* Changes the date-time format to the ISO date-time format: "yyyy-MM-dd'T'HH:mm:ss".
 Returns`WriteOptions`for chained access.
 #### WriteOptions longDateFormat()
-* Changes the java.uti.Date and java.sql.Date format output to a "long," the number of seconds since Jan 1, 1970 at midnight.
-For speed, the default format is long.
-Returns`WriteOptions`for chained access.
+* Changes the`java.uti.Date`and`java.sql.Date`format output to a`long,`the number of seconds since Jan 1, 1970 at midnight.
+For speed, the default format is`long.`Returns`WriteOptions`for chained access.
 #### boolean isLongDateFormat()
-* Returns`true`if java.util.Date and java.sql.Date's are being written in long (numeric) format.
+* Returns`true`if`java.util.Date`and`java.sql.Date` are being written in`long`(numeric) format.
 #### WriteOptions dateTimeFormat(String format)
 * Changes the date-time format to the passed in format.
 Returns`WriteOptions`for chained access.
 ---